codeenigma/ce-dev/docs/GettingStarted.md

 ```
 ce-dev shell
 ```
 Will open a shell in the 'web' container.
-You can then `cd ~/deploy/live.local` and run a `drush uli` to grab a login link.
+You can then `cd ~/deploy/live.local` and run a `vendor/drush/drush/drush uli` to grab a login link.